SCVision/PointSurfaces/README.md

 ********************************************************************************

-Please contact jylin@gdut.edu.cn for any comments and bugs.
+Please contact jylin@gdut.edu.cn if you have any comments or find any bugs.